TWCTC-R

 A quick introduction to Temporary Works: 10 questions in 10 minutes…

 Temporary works on both smaller and larger sites can be high risk.
-Therefore, understanding the essentials of good risk and safety management, as outlined in BS 5975:2019, is relevant for projects of all sizes.
+Therefore, understanding the essentials of good risk and safety management, as outlined in BS5975-1:2024 is relevant for projects of all sizes.

 Course Objectives